Bobby & Sonny - the Osborne Brothers

 heard of that would be held in Parkfield, in the coast hills west of

 Fresno.
-Teri, Mikie and I went to it, and I have not missed one since.
+Teri, Mikie and I went to it, and I have missed only one

 following year (2002) was the first festival after I retired, so for the